spree/spree/guides/content/developer/deployment/deployment-service.md

 to browser to your Application Servers IP address to view the store running.

-If you are deploying your own application, please refer to the
-<%= link_to "Deploying your application on Ubuntu", 'ubuntu' %> or the
-<%= link_to "Deploying your application on Heroku", 'heroku' %> Guide
+If you are deploying your own application, please refer to the [Deploying your application on Ubuntu](ubuntu) or the [Deploying your application on Heroku](heroku) Guides for more.
-for more.

 ## Application Process